Clothing Moth Treatment in Mercer, Ocean, Monmouth, Somerset, & Middlesex County

-There are two common types of moths that damage clothing and fabrics, the Casemaking Clothes Moth and the Webbing cloths moth.
+There are two common types of moths that damage clothing and fabrics, the Casemaking Clothes Moth and the Webbing clothes moth.
 It really doesn’t matter which type of moth you have, you just know that you need to get them under control and save your clothing.
 It is always good to know your enemies, however.

-Cowleys Pest Services specializes in the removal of all types of clothing moths in areas throughout Mercer, Ocean, Monmouth, Middlesex County.
+Cowleys Pest Services specializes in the removal of all types of clothing moths in areas throughout Mercer, Ocean, Monmouth, Somerset, & Middlesex County.
 If you are experiencing a problem with moths eating away at your favorite sweater or any other articles of clothing, contact us today!

 Females may lay up to 85 eggs on natural materials such as wool.
 They prefer materials of animal origin but will feed on plant items such as herbs, food items, and natural fibers such as rope.
 Development from egg to adult can take from six to fifteen weeks.
 Larvae feed on the food materials and drag along the “case” as they move from area to area of the food source.
-Damaged materials appear that the fibers were scraped away from the cloth so that there is appearance that the material is threadbare.
+Damaged materials appear that the fibers were scraped away from the cloth so that there is an appearance that the material is threadbare.

 The Webbing Clothes Moth is the most common clothes moth found domestically.
-Adults appear similar to Casemaking Clothes Moths, but have no spots on the wings.
-Webbing clothes moth adults also have a tuft of red hairs on the top of the head.
+Adults appear similar to Casemaking Clothes Moths but have no spots on the wings.
+Webbing clothes moth adults also have a tuft of red hair on the top of the head.
 While most homeowners will never be this close to an adult moth to compare hairs, if ?specimens are found, you might be able to see the red hairs.

 The Webbing Clothes Moth spins a web that can appear to be a flat silken small mat.
 The moth larvae feed on materials of animal origin including furs, woolens, feathers, and even in food products such as ?dried milk.